woai3c/self-learning-english/docs/qa/interview.md

 ## What are your weaknesses?

-My English is not very good, but I have been continuously working on improving it, including memorizing vocabulary and practicing spoken English every day.
-I believe that through persistent effort, my English skills will continue to improve.
+Well, to be honest, my English isn't as strong as I'd like it to be.
+But I'm really committed to improving it - I spend time every day learning new words and practicing my speaking skills.
+I believe with consistent effort, it'll keep getting better.

 <details>
 <summary>查看中文</summary>